carlokos/OnlineStoreFrontend/README.md

 # Characteristics
 - User-friendly interfaces easy to use
-- Real time updates with cart, orders and products stock
+- Real time updates with cart and orders
-- Secure login and sign up with scripting password
+- Persistent cart even closing the web
+- User can sign in, log in and change its information
 - Admin privileges
+- Stastistics to compare sales
 - All in a docker container to easy use
-- Tests codes for controllers and services